-Zoe McQuilten, Dennis Petrie, Andrew Spencer, Erica Wood, Anthony Harris, Laura Fanning The project is developing and validating a novel patientlevel simulation model to estimate the numbers of patients in Australia with MM who will require treatment over the next five years, their disease trajectories, outcomes, and associated quality of life and healthcare costs.
-The model uses real world data from the MRDR, which will be linked to Commonwealth administrative data and validated with international evidence.
-The model will be available to inform health-care policy and service delivery planning, including decision-making for future funding of high-cost MM therapies.
-The model is ready for validation and can calibrate results of pivotal clinical trials using MRDR data and simulate how a new therapy would be expected to change outcomes in real-world Australian clinical practice.
-Communication with the government on its use is in progress.
+Zoe McQuilten, Dennis Petrie, Andrew Spencer, Erica Wood, Anthony Harris, Laura Fanning The project developed and validated a novel patientlevel discrete-event simulation model of multiple myeloma disease outcomes and treatment pathways.
+The model will be used to estimate the future cost of chemotherapy in Australia and to perform cost-effectiveness analyses by comparing disease outcomes, associated quality of life, and healthcare costs between different treatment strategies.
+The model uses real world data from the MRDR to determine disease trajectories and outcomes.
+Administrative hospital data are used to determine healthcare resource use.
+The model will be available to inform health-care policy and service delivery planning, including decisionmaking for future funding of high-cost MM therapies.

-VALUE-Ig: Evidence synthesis to inform the optimal use of immunoglobulin Project Funding: MRFF - Optimising the Clinical Use of Immunoglobulins Chief investigators:
+VALUE-Ig: Evidence synthesis to inform the optimal use of immunoglobulin Project Funding:

+MRFF - Optimising the Clinical Use of Immunoglobulins Chief investigators:

 Dennis Petrie, Zoe McQuilten, Anthony Harris, Erica Wood, Adam Irving, Anneke van der Walt, Stephen Reddel, Laura Fanning, Andrew Spencer, Eliza Hawkes, Philip Crispin, Stephen Opat, Katherine Buzzard.
 Immunoglobulin is a costly blood product made from human plasma.
 Its use in Australia is rapidly increasing despite limited evidence to inform clinical practice.
-The aim of VALUE-Ig is to improve the evidence base for cost-effective use of immunoglobulin in four patient cohorts - haematological malignancy, solid organ transplant, primary immunodeficiency, and myasthenia gravis.
+The aim of VALUE-Ig is to improve the evidence base for cost-effective use of immunoglobulin.
 The VALUE-Ig project will complement clinical trial programs by collating observational data on immunoglobulin use, including data collected through Australian registries, and routine hospital administrative data.
 Clinical expert and consumer panels will validate the evidence, and preference surveys from clinicians and patients will help understand the drivers of immunoglobulin use.
 These data will inform economic models to understand when immunoglobulin use is cost-effective compared to alternative treatments.